 If you’re facing such charges, consulting with an experienced Maine criminal defense attorney is crucial to understanding your legal options.

-What Are the Penalties for Violating a Protection From Abuse Order in Maine?
+Penalties for Violating a Protection From Abuse Order in Maine

-If the abused party files a protective order, any violation can lead to severe consequences.
+If the abused party files a protective order, any violation of a protection from abuse order can lead to severe consequences.
 A Protection from Abuse Order issued by the court prohibits any contact and prevents further abuse.

 If an individual violates the no-contact restrictions, they will be charged with a class D misdemeanor offense, which is punishable by up to 364 days in jail and a fine of $2,000.00.